ParallelMaths/parallel/pages/9-14-teapot-time.md

 ^^^ hint id=2
 A crude way to do this problem is to test out the formulae given as with a simple example, or the example you have already looked at in question 2.

-If `n = 2`, then mouse eats half the cheese, and then another mouse half the remaining cheese... you will only have `1/4` of the cheese left, and so `3/4` will have been eaten.
+If `n = 2`, then mouse one eats half the cheese, and then another mouse half the remaining cheese... you will only have `1/4` of the cheese left, and so `3/4` will have been eaten.
 In this case `n = 2`.
 Which of the options works for this scenario?
 ^^^

 ---